4 questions about the series:

 What is an Anthology trilogy and why did you choose that format for The Wind Tide series?

 Each book in an Anthology series relates to the previous one but is not a direct continuation of the narrative.
 This is the case in the trilogy that makes up the Wind Tide series.
 Certain characters reappear in the series but the settings shift and time passes between stories and events in each book.
-If you've seen the Star Wars films, think of that scrolling text at the start of each movie that gets you situated before that particular narrative begins (don't worry, there are no prologues in my series).
+If you've seen the Star Wars films, think of that scrolling text at the start of each movie that gets you situated before that particular narrative begins.
 The Wind Tide series can be read in order (and I recommend it) but you could also pick each one up and read it independently.
 I favor this approach because it creates "self-reliant" stories that together make up three dramatic "acts" in one epic space opera trilogy.